Quarkv2/Quark-2.0/README.md

 https://www.xxxx.xx

-What is Quark?
+What is Quark 2.0?
 --------------

-Quark 2.0 is an experimental new digital currency that enables instant payments to anyone, anywhere in the world.
+Quark 2.0 is an experimental new digital currency that picks up where the orgianl left off and seeks to distrubute the coin in  more reasonable manner with no instamine or premining.
+It enables instant payments to anyone, anywhere in the world.
 Quark uses peer-to-peer technology to operate with no central authority: managing transactions and issuing money are carried out collectively by the network.
 Quark Core is the name of open source software which enables the use of this currency.